iAutoparkCars/AndroidRESTDemoApp/README.md

 * *Data Binding* to bind Java object data to the UI, or vice versa (user inputs data into POJO)
 * *Constraint Layout* to reliably and efficiently create custom layouts with many child views
 * *RecyclerView* to view data as a list
+* *Postman* to play around with the RESTful API and check validity of networking calls

 ### Things to note
 ------